ThePhrozenKeep/D2MOO/README.md

 ## Legal

 The source code in this repository is intended for non-commercial use only.
-However it uses a permissive license so that any modder may use this.
-Credits to the team are appreciated, and the license must be preserved in derivative work.
+However it uses a permissive license (MIT) so that any modder may use this.
+Credits to the team are appreciated, and derivative work must respect the license.

 Battle.net(R) - Copyright (C) 1996 Blizzard Entertainment, Inc. All rights reserved.
 Battle.net and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.